-Graduating this year?
+Graduating soon?
 Launch your career with a GHS Fellowship.

 Our Fellows Program gives new college graduates hands-on training, enabling them to learn our approach and make an immediate impact.

 If you are a graduate who is passionate about improving global health through communications and advocacy, the Global Health Strategies (GHS) one-year Fellows Program offers a unique opportunity for professional growth and learning.

 Our Fellows are entrepreneurial, innovative and strategic thinkers with excellent communications and analytical skills.
 Fellows are team players and have a strong commitment to our clients.
 They also bring a sense of humor and enjoy having fun.